bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 regardless.

 Anyways, I don't really want to argue which style is better or worse.
 My one and only point is that I'll always value readability over some questionable gains in the tooling department.
-I can only that my perspective on the matter resonated with some of you.
+I can only hope that my perspective on the matter resonated with some of you.

 I've also updated the Clojure style guide, as part of the [Advent of Open Source]({% post_url 2020-12-03-advent-of-open-source %}), to feature